data-gymnasia/courses/content/data-science-utilities/content.md

        center: figure: video(src="images/vs-code-variable-inspection.mp4" width="75%" controls)

 4. **Debugging**.
 VS Code provides several tools for inspecting the execution of a Python program as it runs.
-These tools are organized in a unified interface called a *debugger*.
-To debug a Python file in VS Code, begin by clicking in the gutter (the region left of the line numbers) to place red dots indicating **breakpoints** on specific lines where you would like to pause the interpreter.
+These tools are organized in a unified interface called a *debugger.* To debug a Python file in VS Code, begin by clicking in the gutter (the region left of the line numbers) to place red dots indicating **breakpoints** on specific lines where you would like to pause the interpreter.
 Then click the bug icon in the panel on the left.
 In the *Watch* section, you can any expressions whose values you would like to be able to monitor as the debugger runs.
 Press the green play button to begin debugging, and use the controls to navigate.

        center: figure: video(src="images/vs-code-debugging.mp4" width="75%" controls)